-The first way is to simple delete the Application.config and publish the source code.
+The first way is to simply delete the Application.config and publish the source code.

 When: I see this option being for when you have made modifications to the Application Insights config that you feel other users would need in order to effectively use App Insights in the application.

-You could for example specify that for the Development Profile you don't want to collection user and machine names.
+You could for example specify that for the Development Profile, you don't want the collection user and machine names.

 These are just my thoughts and there are probably other ways that people currently do it.
 One thing you don't want to do is share you keys because then you need to reset them and then update all applications in the wild connected to your account.

 If you have other ways of handling this today, give me a shout at @GordonBeeming with some details.